 Rituals of Restlessness won the 2004 Golshiri Foundation Award for the best novel of the year and was named one of the ten best novels of the decade by the Press Critics Award in Iran.
 However, in 2007 Yaghoub Yadali was sentenced to one year in prison for having depicted an adulterous affair in the novel.
 Rituals of Restlessness and his short story collection Sketches in the Garden have been banned from publication and reprint in Iran.
-This book is the first of Phoneme Media's City of Asylum Translation Series, which showcases books by current and former writers-in-residence at the Pittsburgh-based nonprofit.
+This book is the first for Phoneme Media's City of Asylum Imprint, which showcases books by current and former writers-in-residence at the Pittsburgh-based nonprofit.

 Press and Reviews